dodyeid/Jeopardy-Thesis/README.md

 Finally, I run the analyses.
 This starts with a simple regression of wager on gender.
 Then, I add controls.
 Finally, I introduce more complicated utility models and estimate risk-parameters for each gender.

 ## Final Thesis
-The results are compiled in an MD file that is knitted to a PDF.
+The results are compiled in an RMD file that is knitted to a PDF.